supreethr23/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_07_Lab1_PREREQUISITES.md

  1. Select your existing workspace that was created in the previous lab, then select **Add**.
 This could take a few minutes.

- 1. Select your Microsoft Sentinel Workspace you created.
+ 1. Select the Microsoft Sentinel Workspace you created.

- 1. Go to content hub and search for **Windows Security Events** and click on install.
-Then go to data connector page and refresh you should find  **Windows Security Events     via AMA**
+ 1. Go to the content hub search for **Windows Security Events** and click on install.
+Then go to the data connector page and refresh you should find **Windows Security Events via AMA**

  1. From the Data Connectors Tab, search for the **Windows Security Events via AMA** connector and select it from the list.